little-dude/rmp-rpc-book/src/ch01-00-introduction.md

 the ecosystem.
-But there are so many concepts to understand, and so many crates available that it can be hard at the beginning to know what you really need to build something (at least, that was my feeling when I started working on my [`rmp-rpc`](https://github.com/little-dude/rmp-rpc) crate).
+But there are so many concepts to understand, and so many crates available that it can be hard at the beginning to know what you really need to build something (at least, that was my feeling when I started working on my [first crate](https://github.com/little-dude/rmp-rpc).
 By building a real world protocol step by step, we aim at gradually putting into application the concepts and crates presented in the official documentation.